justinh-rahb/webui-doom/README.md

 ## License

 Chocolate Doom and this port are distributed under the GNU GPL.
-See the COPYING file for more information.
+See the [COPYING.md](COPYING.md) file for more information.

 [1]: https://github.com/chocolate-doom/chocolate-doom
 [2]: https://emscripten.org/